FULBRIGHT-MAURER SCHOOL OF LAW LL.M. AWARD

 HOW TO APPLY?

-We will then issue you the link to the online application system (known as Slate) and the guidelines.
-You must also apply to, and be accepted at, the Maurer School of Law.
+Please note that you must also apply to, and be accepted at, the Maurer School of Law.

 - A full-tuition scholarship grant from Indiana University for its LL.M. program (approximately $45,000).
 You must be able to complete the entire length of the L.LM. program.